Hlodvik/EventCenterProject/README.md

 I had a bit too much fun imagining this pretend venue.
 Gymir's Hall is the name of the building, it holds a restaurant called Hymir's Table, a bar called Suttung's Cellar, a concert hall, an exibit hall, and apartments on upper levels.
 The website holds a separate section for events, for the restaurant, and for the bar.
 The event inquiry form is actually linked to a google form (something I'm kind of proud of for making functional) and the responses are actually saved and viewable by me.
 Same with the contact us form.
 I had to get a fair bit of help figuring out how to setup the interface between my code and the google forms, but it really wasn't too much extra work.

-I wanted to be able to load the script form the JSON, felt far more realistic. this caused some issues though so while testing the website please be sure to use python's built in server. (python -m http.server 8000)
+I wanted to be able to load the events from a JSON file, felt far more realistic.
+Testing in browser didn't like loading from a local file though, so while testing the website please be sure to use python's built in server. (python -m http.server 8000)

 I really really wanted this website to look polished so I used some javascript.
 Even though I was fully aware that the next module is on javascript, I already know a fair deal of js and the website just didn't feel complete without some.
 This ended up making this project take several days longer than it needed to which is regrettable, but I'm still happy with the results.